Monday, March 21, 2022

 But Arthur's moment in the headlines was coming ...

-Presumably for social and leisurely reasons, in July 1883, he and his mother were in Ischia, at the Hotel Piccola Sentinella in the spa town of Casamicciola.
-It is related that Arthur was playing the piano (the papers reported that it was Chopin's Funeral March) when the devastating earthquake struck.
+Presumably for social and leisurely reasons, in July 1883, he and his mother were in Ischia, at the Hotel Piccola Sentinella, in the spa town of Casamicciola.
+It is related that Arthur was playing the piano (the papers reported that it was Chopin's Funeral March) when a devastating earthquake struck.

 A soi-disant contemporary report is quoted "There was a concert in the diningroom of our hotel ... mid-season; the house was full.
 There came a dreadful rumbling noise.
 The house shook once, twice, sideways, and then came crashing down in a ruined heap.
 The pianist at the piano, the singer with the song on her lips, were dashed into Purgatory without an instant's warning..."